 In the past it was only possible to lease these earlier Electric Cars, but now we can privately own it.

 Electric Vehicles Technology is being developed at an alarming rate, especially Lithium Battery technology, which powers the modern Electric Vehicle.
 What’s more, many companies are advanced in developing Autonomous, (Self driven), Cars.

 As you begin to read this article, may I impress upon You to please leave feedback at the end ?

-The company specializes in Electric Cars and Lithium-ion Battery energy storage and was founded in 2003.
+The company specializes in Electric Vehicles and Lithium-ion Battery energy storage and was founded in 2003.
 They gained infamy by their development of an Electric Roadster Sports Car in 2008.

-They are synonymous with Electric Cars, as they are the only Automaker, that produces only Electric Cars, some say they are the leaders in Electric Car technology, development and manufacture.
+They are synonymous with Electric Vehicles, as they are the only Automaker, that produces only Electric Cars, some say they are the leaders in Electric Vehicle technology, development and manufacture.

 Tesla claims to have a fully functional autonomous car in its advanced stages and claims that it can drive itself on a public road, but authorities are not convinced.

-Ford announced that it hired 120 new engineers to work on their electric car initiatives.
+Ford announced that it hired 120 new engineers to work on their electric vehicle initiatives.